joeybab3/Simple-Weather-Query/README.md

-Simple-Weather-Query
+Simple Weather Query in php.
 ====================

 A simple weather query script that echoes based on what the weather for your area is.
+Based off of http://gearside.com/make-it-rain-let-it-snow-query-weather-with-php/

 **Read